erlage/rad/README.md

 ## Debugging

 Tooling in Dart is awesome.
 It's one of the reason I stopped Typescript.
 [Here's how](https://dart.dev/tools) you'd setup your favorite editor/IDE.
 If you happen to be using VS code you can head over to [Setting up editor](https://dart.dev/tools/vs-code).
-Remember Tard is a web-framework and you don't have to install Flutter/or its plugins for it to work.
+Remember Trad is a web-framework and you don't have to install Flutter/or its plugins for it to work.

 # Styling widgets